jlabruna/wordle-app/README.md

 ### Attribution

-The three main pieces of code I sourced online was a line in JS to remove the Check button once the game is completed, and 2 pieces of CSS - The check/reset button was sourced from [CSS Scan](https://getcssscan.com/css-buttons-examples), and the animation for the correct tokens on the grid was cut and pasted and reverse engineered.
+The three main pieces of code I sourced online was a line in JS to remove the Check button once the game is completed, and 2 pieces of CSS - The check/reset button was sourced from [CSS Scan](https://getcssscan.com/css-buttons-examples), and the animation for the correct tokens on the grid was cut and pasted and reverse engineered. sound effects by pixabay, except for that one famous riff :p